About this guideline

 Practitioners must comply with the statutory functions of the agencies they work for under the Children Act 1989 and Children Act 2004, the Children and Families Act 2014 and the Children and Social Work Act 2017 and any other legislation relevant to their profession.
-They must also comply with the statutory guidance in Working together to safeguard children.
-Practitioners should also follow the non-statutory guidance in the Department for Education's What to do if you're worried about a child.
+They must also comply with the Department for Education's statutory guidance on working together to safeguard children.
+Practitioners should also follow the Department for Education's non-statutory guidance on what to do if you're worried a child is being abused.
 Links to 'Working together to safeguard children' are highlighted in each section.

 This guideline has been developed by a multidisciplinary guideline committee, using an extensive review of research evidence, expert witnesses and input from a children and young people's expert reference group.
 See the NICE guidelines manual for more information about how the guideline is developed.

 Recommendations about who a particular intervention is for are based on the evidence base.
 This means that not all interventions are recommended for all groups.

 Some recommendations are made with more certainty than others.
 We word our recommendations to reflect this.
 In the sections on interventions we use 'offer' to reflect a strong recommendation, usually where there is clear evidence of benefit.
 We use 'consider' to reflect a recommendation for which the evidence of benefit is less certain.
 For more information see making decisions using NICE guidelines.